mhalmenschlager/starter-academic-new/content/publication/colombia/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Caderno de Pesquisa Série Biologia*
+publication: In *Biota Colombiana*
-publication_short: In *CdP*
+publication_short: In *Biot.
+Col.*

-abstract: The occurrence of genera and species of Eulophinae in Rio Grande do Sul is briefly analyzed, and a commented list of genera, as well as a dichotomous key, are provided.
-There is a new registry of species for the Brazilian and South American eulophine fauna, and for the state there is one new genus occurrence, as well as three new species.
+abstract: We analyzed 72 speciemens from the Arauca (71) and Casanare (1) departments in the Orinoco region of Colombia.
+The specimens belong to 10 genera and 18 species of vespid wasps.
+Four species are reported for the first time for the region and 14 are new records for the Arauca department.
+There is a likely new record of Stenodynerus cf. australis for the Neotropical region.

 # Summary.
-An optional shortened abstract.
-summary: The occurrence of genera and species of Eulophinae in Rio Grande do Sul is briefly analyzed, and a commented list of genera, as well as a dichotomous key, are provided.
-There is a new registry of species for the Brazilian and South American eulophine fauna, and for the state there is one new genus occurrence, as well as three new species.
+We analyzed 72 speciemens from the Arauca (71) and Casanare (1) departments in the Orinoco region of Colombia.
+The specimens belong to 10 genera and 18 species of vespid wasps.
+Four species are reported for the first time for the region and 14 are new records for the Arauca department.
+There is a likely new record of Stenodynerus cf. australis for the Neotropical region.

 tags: []